shieldgenerator7/DnD-Stories/Wrenwood/WrenwoodSideQuestCalendar.md

 If you try to remember if you’ve heard of anything like this, [roll d20 + Intelligence].

 **If the result is 7 or less**: You don’t recall seeing or hearing anything like this before.
 By the time you realize they aren’t friendly, they’re already on top of you.
-Gain a -2 penalty to your next roll.
+Gain a -2 penalty to your next roll (\#2 below).

 **If the result is between 8 and 14:** You remember something about them, and realize they’re not friendly.

 **If the result is 15 or more:** You recognize them immediately as insects, and remember that they’re a major threat.
-Gain a +2 bonus to your next roll.
+Gain a +2 bonus to your next roll (\#2 below).

 ### 2. Decide how to react